wlippa/ALPACA-model/README.md

 <!-- TOC --><a name="4-phylogenetic-tree"></a>
 #### 4. Phylogenetic tree

+Provide the SNV tree either as a JSON list-of-paths (`tree_paths.json`, preferred) or as a Newick file (`tree_paths.nwk`).
+If `tree_paths.json` is missing, ALPACA will automatically read `tree_paths.nwk` and convert it to the internal list-of-paths format described below.

-A json file (named `tree_paths.json`) containing the SNV tree structured encoded as an array of arrays - each of the sub-arrays represents the phylogenetic path from the trunk (most recent common ancestor) to a terminal clone (leaf).
+JSON format: a list of arrays where each sub-array represents the phylogenetic path from the trunk (most recent common ancestor) to a terminal clone (leaf).
 For example, consider a simple tree with MRCA and three subclones.
 Subclones A and B are direct descendants of MRCA, and clone C is the child of clone B:

 ```
        MRCA